mackyle/git-osx-installer/README_PATCHES.txt

   submodules makes it very easy to browse the submodules -- without the patch they are not listed in the gitweb projects list.
 Has not been posted elsewhere.

+* Add $projects_list_restrict support to gitweb:

+  - `patches/gitweb/q/gitweb-support-projects_list_restrict.diff`

+  My own patch to allow gitweb to restrict the projects found when
+  $projects_list is set to a directory to only those in a single subdirectory or those with a full path that matches a specified regular expression.
+  Has not been posted elsewhere.

 * Various gitweb bug fixes / enhancements: